hikari-crescent/crescent-ext-kebabify/README.md

 # crescent-ext-kebeb

-Turns your command names into kebabs.
+Turn your command names into kebabs.

 ```python